SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/01-Arrays-in-Java.md

 System.out.println(secondElement);
 ```

-Using bracket notation we can access an element at the specific index in an array and store that element integer a variable.
+Using the square bracket notation we can access an element at the specific index in an array and store that value in a new variable.
 [/slide]